-In the first quarter of fiscal 2008, the Company generated \$1.3 million in positive cash flow from operations as a result of increased sales volume and improved gross margins.
-During the first quarter of fiscal 2007, cash used in operations was \$0.1 million as a result of a higher quarter-end receivable balances due to the timing of sales and inventory growth related to manufacturing expansion.
+In the first six months of fiscal 2008, the Company generated \$2.4 million in positive cash flow from operations as a result of increased sales volume and improved gross margins.
+During the first six months of fiscal 2007, cash provided by operations was \$0.4 million.